 Studies show that between 15 and 20 percent of all infants suffering from hypoxia will die during the newborn period with another 25 percent of those that survive suffering from permanent problems including cerebral palsy and mental retardation.
-According to the Centers for Disease Control and Prevention there are various causes for hypoxia in addition to birth problems including cigarette smoking, carbon monoxide and placental insufficiency.
+According to the Centers for Disease Control and Prevention, there are various causes for hypoxia in addition to birth problems including cigarette smoking, carbon monoxide, and placental insufficiency.

-Labor and delivery negligence are an unfortunate result of neglect that causes damage on a mother or child during delivery or shortly thereafter by a medical professional because necessary steps were not taken to prevent it.
+Labor and delivery negligence are an unfortunate result of neglect that causes damage to a mother or child during delivery or shortly thereafter by a medical professional because necessary steps were not taken to prevent it.
 There are a variety of negligent actions that can or cannot be committed by a medical professional including:

 - failure to diagnose medical condition

 - failure to monitor fetus

 - medication errors

 - anesthesia errors